WnP/bazel-kubectl-tools/README.md

 ## Best Practices

+1. **Always provide context**: The `context` parameter is mandatory for all kubectl operations to ensure explicit cluster selection
-1. Use absolute paths for kubeconfig
+2. Use absolute paths for kubeconfig
-2. Keep sensitive information out of BUILD files
+3. Keep sensitive information out of BUILD files
-3. Use context and namespace for clarity
+4. Use namespace for clarity when working with multiple namespaces
-4. Test kubectl targets before running in production
+5. Test kubectl targets before running in production

 ## Contributing